omgnetwork/elixir-omg/docs/tesuji_blockchain_design.md

 # Tesuji Plasma Blockchain Design

-This document describes in detail the blockchain (consensus) design used by the first iteration of OmiseGO Plasma-based implementation.
+This document describes in detail the blockchain (consensus) design used by the first iteration of OMG Plasma-based implementation.
 The design is heavily based on [Minimal Viable Plasma design](https://ethresear.ch/t/minimal-viable-plasma/426), but incorporates several modifications.
 The reader is assumed to have prior knowledge of Ethereum and familiarity with general ideas behind [Plasma](http://plasma.io).